nens/threedi-docs/source/d_structure_control_objects.rst

 Notes on target types
 ---------------------

-- References to target types must include the *v2_* prefix.
-This is a legacy of the table names in the schematisation database as defined up until March 2025 that has been upheld for reasons of backward compatibility.
-- In the schematisation, Mmemory and table control cannot be specified for culverts, channels, and pipes.
+- In the schematisation, Memory and table control cannot be specified for culverts, channels, and pipes.
 Please contact the :ref:`servicedesk` if you need this feature.